-In 2015, TSBC partnered with the BC Used Oil Management Association in its 10th annual Ambassador Program.
-Through this program, TSBC engages retailers and the public directly in discussions about the BC tire recycling program's successes, issues, and opportunities for improvement.
-In 2015, the tour's focus was to promote and educate all stakeholders on BC Recycles, the one stop shop for locating drop off locations for stewarded products.
-As in prior years, the students were successful in recruiting more R2R sites for TSBC, bringing the total at the end of 2015 to 828 sites throughout the province.
+In 2016, TSBC partnered with the BC Used Oil Management Association, and 8 other stewards in the annual Ambassador Program.
+Recently rebranded as the BC Recycles Tour, TSBC engages retailers and the public directly in discussions about the BC tire recycling program's successes, issues, and opportunities for improvement.
+In 2016, the tour's focus was to promote and educate all stakeholders on BC Recycles, the one-stop-shop for locating drop off locations for stewarded products.
+With a presence at 23 community events throughout the province, the potential outreach was to over 800,000 consumers.
+As in prior years, the students visited tire retailer sites and were successful in recruiting more R2R sites for TSBC, bringing the total at the end of 2016 to 839 sites throughout the province.

-The success of this program's outreach and the ability to connect one on one with stakeholders has resulted in TSBC participating in the 2016 Ambassador Program.
+The success of this program's outreach and the ability to connect one on one with stakeholders has resulted in TSBC participating in the 2017 Ambassador Program.